What Kind of First Aid Kits are Best for Hiking the Pacific Crest Trail?

-As I said in the article “6 Items You’ll Start the PCT with That You Shouldn’t the majority of the PCT is a well-worn dirt path with a few rocky sections.
+First and foremost, as I said in the article “6 Items You’ll Start the PCT with That You Shouldn’t” the majority of the PCT is a well-worn dirt path with a few rocky sections.
 The most common medical emergencies beyond the typical blisters are scrapes, nicks, sunburn, and bug bites.
 I can assure you, you won’t be stitching anyone up or performing surgery on the trail.
 You will get evacuated for these kind of real emergencies and no med kit is going to do more than applying a tourniquet out of a bandana or holding direct pressure to a gaping wound and elevating the wound to reduce the bleeding.
 So here’s what a simple backpacking first aid kit should contain.

 It should contain sterile wipes to clean a small wound.
 It should contain bandages to cover wounds, burns, nicks, scrapes, etc. You should have some sort of antibacterial ointment that can be applied to a wound.
 You should have sterile gauze if needed to wrap around a larger wound like a puncture from a crampon or branch if you fall going over a downed tree.
 And medical tape of some sort to secure bandages/gauze, I prefer Leukotape over anything else.